 The Statute of Limitations for Florida Personal Injury Cases

-In Florida, for most cases, you have four years from the accident to file a personal injury claim.
-If you do not file your claim within this time frame, you will be barred from recovery.
-However, there are exceptions to this rule:
+in florida, you have two years from the date of the accident to file a personal injury claim.
+If you do not file your claim within this time frame you will be barred from recovery.

 It is important to begin working on your case as soon as possible.
 Evidence can disappear over time, and witnesses can become harder to track down.